Vasanth2801/Intern-Week-2-/README.md

 * Spawning the waves at the requird interval
 * Spawning the waves one after one
 * Spawning the enemies at random position
 * Showing the UI of the current wave doing

+Summary:
+* Today i learned about the array uage in wave system and how to implemenet the wave System for the enemies